National Association of Street Vendors of India

-National Association of Street Vendors of India (NASVI) is a national federation of Street Vendor's associations across in India.
+National Association of Street Vendors of India (NASVI) is a national federation of Street Vendor's associations across India.

 The federation pushed to bring a national policy for Street Vendors and played a significant role to pass the law, Protection of Livelihood and Regulation of Street Vending act.

 Aim

 NASVI works for the protection of livelihood rights of street vendors in India.

 History

 The federation was organized in 1998 based at Patna and registered in 2003 under Societies Registration Act, 1860.